 People with Asperger’s Syndrome have an unusual profile of cognitive (i.e. thinking and learning) abilities.
-Some young children start school with academic abilities above their grade level – advanced literacy and numeracy often self-taught from an early age by watching TV or avidly looking at books and reading about a special interest.
+Some young children start school with academic skills above their grade level – advanced literacy and numeracy.
+They are often self-taught from an early age, having watched TV or avidly read books and explored their special interests.
 In contrast, some have a considerable delay.
-There seem to be more children with AS than one might expect at the extremes of cognitive ability.
+There are more children with AS than one might expect at the extremes of cognitive ability.

-The child has a distinctive learning style, being talented in understanding the logical and physical world, noticing details, and remembering and arranging facts systemically.
-However the child can be easily distracted, especially in the classroom, and when problem-solving. appears to have a ‘one-track mind’ and a fear of failure.
-As the children progress through the school grades, there may be problems with organizational abilities, especially with homework assignments and essays.
+The child has a distinctive learning style, is talented in understanding the logical and physical world, noticing details, and remembering and arranging facts systematically.
+However, the child can be easily distracted, especially in the classroom and when problem-solving.
+They appear to have a ‘one-track mind’ and a fear of failure.
+As children progress through the school grades, they may encounter difficulties with organizational skills, particularly with homework assignments and essay writing.
 They appear not to follow the advice or learn from mistakes.
-End-of-year school reports often describe a conspicuously uneven profile of academic achievement with areas of excellence and areas that require remedial assistance.
+End-of-year school reports often describe a conspicuously uneven profile of academic achievement, with areas of excellence and areas that require remedial assistance.

 Teachers and parents need to know how a particular child with AS thinks and learns to improve their cognitive abilities and academic achievement.
-Normal children usually have two reasons to attend school – to learn and to socialize.
-If the child with AS is not successful socially, then academic success becomes more important as the primary motivation to attend school and for the development of self-esteem.
+Typical children usually have two primary reasons for attending school: to learn and to socialize with others.
+If the child with AS is not successful socially, then academic success becomes a more critical primary motivation for attending school and developing self-esteem.

-The diagnosis of AS itself gives limited information on a specific child’s cognitive abilities, but valuable information can be obtained by formal testing.
+The diagnosis of AS itself provides limited information on a specific child’s cognitive abilities, but valuable insights can be gained through formal testing.

 Profile of Abilities on Intelligence Tests

-Standardized tests have at least 10 subtests that measure specific components of visual and verbal reasoning.
-A person’s Intelligence Quotient or IQ is usually divided into Verbal IQ, Performance IQ, and an overall or Full-Scale IQ calculated from four separate factors: verbal comprehension, perceptual reasoning, working memory, and processing speed.
+Standardized tests typically include at least 10 subtests that assess visual and verbal reasoning.
+A person’s Intelligence Quotient (IQ) is generally divided into Verbal IQ, Performance IQ, and an overall or Full-Scale IQ, which is calculated from four separate factors: verbal comprehension, perceptual reasoning, working memory, and processing speed.

-While the Verbal, Performance, and Full-Scale IQ of children with AS are within the normal range, i.e. an IQ over 70, clinicians are more interested in a discrepancy between Performance and Verbal IQ and abilities on sub-tests.
+While the Verbal, Performance, and Full-Scale IQs of children with AS are within the normal range, i.e., an IQ of 70 or higher, clinicians are more interested in discrepancies between Performance and Verbal IQ and abilities on specific subtests.

-Hans Asperger confirmed that 48% of children had a higher Verbal IQ, 38% had no difference, but 18% had a Performance or visual reasoning IQ significantly greater than Verbal IQ.
+Hans Asperger confirmed that 48% of children had a higher Verbal IQ, 38% showed no difference, but 18% had a Performance or visual reasoning IQ that was significantly greater than their Verbal IQ.
 This profile has been confirmed many times and is described as a Non-Verbal Learning Disability or NLD.

-Some studies have not identified this pattern, especially in children who are intellectually very able.
+Some studies have not identified this pattern, particularly in exceptionally intellectually gifted children.
 The gap between Verbal and Performance IQ tends to close as age increases.
-Thus no unique cognitive profile can be used to confirm a diagnosis of AS.
+Thus, no unique cognitive profile can be used to confirm a diagnosis of AS.
 The profile or pattern of intellectual abilities is more important than the Full-Scale IQ.

-About 50% have relatively advanced verbal reasoning skills and are described as “verbalizers”.
-If there is difficulty with the social ‘theatre’ of the classroom, they can improve by reading or engaging in a one-to-one discussion.
+Approximately 50% possess relatively advanced verbal reasoning skills and are described as “verbalizers.”
+If there is difficulty with the social ‘theatre’ of the classroom, it can be improved by reading or engaging in a one-to-one discussion.
 They may be successful in journalism or the legal profession.

 The 20% with advanced visual reasoning skills are called “visualizers” and have an advantage as engineers or in the visual arts.

-Sub-tests.
 Children with AS have good factual and lexical (or word) knowledge, have an impressive vocabulary, and score well on sub-tests that measure vocabulary, general knowledge, and verbal problem-solving.
-In the Performance or visual reasoning sub-tests, they achieve high scores on the Block Design test (copying an abstract pattern using coloured cubes, breaking a large geometric pattern into small segments, completing a Lego model, finding an embedded figure in a complex geometric pattern, finding a ‘needle in a haystack’) but cannot find their textbook in their desk.
+In the Performance or visual reasoning sub-tests, they achieve high scores on the Block Design test (copying an abstract pattern using coloured cubes, breaking a large geometric pattern into small segments, completing a Lego model, finding an embedded figure in a complex geometric pattern, finding a ‘needle in a haystack’).
+Still, they cannot see their textbook on their desk.

-The lowest scores tend to be on tests that require the mental manipulation of information, or in tasks where the child is vulnerable to being distracted, or in those affected by the child being a ponderous perfectionist (digit span, arithmetic, and coding sub-tests.
+The lowest scores tend to be on tests that require the mental manipulation of information, in tasks where the child is vulnerable to being distracted, or in those affected by the child being a ponderous perfectionist (such as digit span, arithmetic, and coding sub-tests).
 They have difficulty with tests that require sequential reasoning, as in the picture arrangement test.
-The relative delay may be a genuine difficulty in understanding the concept – a problem with the ‘hard wiring of the brain’.
+The relative delay may be a genuine difficulty in understanding the concept—a problem with the ‘hard wiring of the brain’.

-Most intelligence tests deliberately avoid testing school knowledge and exclude tasks where learning and environment play a role.
-A comprehensive assessment needs to include tests of scholastic knowledge and the grade level the child is functioning.
+Most intelligence tests deliberately avoid testing school knowledge and exclude tasks that involve learning and environmental factors.
+A comprehensive assessment needs to include tests of scholastic knowledge and the grade level at which the child is functioning.

 PROFILE OF LEARNING ABILITIES AT SCHOOL

-The child is smart but schoolwork is not as good as one would expect.
-This reflects problems with attention and executive function – to perceive the ‘big picture’, consider the potential outcomes of various decisions, organize resources and knowledge, plan and prioritize within the required time frame, and modify decisions based on results.
+The child is bright, but the schoolwork is not as good as one would expect.
+This reflects problems with attention and executive function, as it involves perceiving the ‘big picture’, considering the potential outcomes of various decisions, organizing resources and knowledge, planning and prioritizing within the required time frame, and modifying choices based on results.

 Problems with Attention

 At least 75% of AS children have signs warranting a diagnosis of Attention Deficit Disorder.
 Children with AS have problems with all four aspects of ADD: the ability to sustain attention, to pay attention to relevant information, to shift attention when needed, and to encode attention (to remember what was attended to).
-The degree of attention varies according to their motivation and can be excessive with his or her special interests.
+The degree of attention varies according to their motivation and can be excessive when focused on their special interests.
 Nothing short of an earthquake can break that level of attention.
-The child with AS may have their own agenda for what is attended to.
+The child with AS may have their agenda for what is attended to.

-Even when appearing to be attentive, they may not be attending to what is relevant to the material in front of them.
+Even when appearing to be attentive, they may not be fully engaged with the material in front of them.
 They are often distracted and confused by irrelevant details and don’t automatically know what to look for.
 They can have difficulty ‘changing track’ while engaged in a train of thought.
-The learned information may not be stored or encoded and they may not remember what to attend to when they encounter the same problem again.
+The learned information may not be stored or encoded, and they may not remember what to attend to when they reencounter the same problem.
 This can affect social situations where intellect rather than intuition may cause problems remembering what the relevant social cues are and changing their mental ‘track’ when interacting with more than one person.

-Impaired executive function can show difficulty switching from one task to another before there has been closure.
-Their thinking cannot cope with transitions and move easily to the next activity.
+Impaired executive function can result in difficulty switching from one task to another before the previous task is completed.
+Their thinking cannot adapt to transitions, and they struggle to transition smoothly to the next activity.

 Remedial programs are very similar to those designed for children with ADD.